slowshi/monokai-portfolio/README.md

-# Monokai Portfolio
+# Len Lester's Portfolio

-This is an open-source template portfolio that uses Monokai theme that anyone can clone, fork and modify to their liking.
+This is my portfolio website.
+I wanted to keep it simple and list the things that I've done in the past with links to my resume and other socials.

+I chose Monokai as the theme for the site.

 ### Stack